kevzhong/melt_IBM/docs/index.md

+# Home

-# Lagrangian melting front-tracking IBM documentation
+## Lagrangian melting front-tracking IBM documentation

 This documentation provides a few technical details on the implementation of the `melt_IBM` code.